TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 This project is financed by FWO (Belgium), which started as a collaboration between KU Leuven and WasserCluster Lunz, led by Luc De Meester.
 Co-PIs: Zsófia Horváth, Csaba Vad and Robert Ptacnik.

-In the project, we aim at identifying the impact of local genetic adaptation on landscape genetics, (meta)community structure and ecosystem characteristics.
-With the help of Daphnia magna as our model species, we carry out field transplant and common gardening experiments along the natural salinity gradient of soda pans and sodic bomb crater ponds in Austria and Hungary.
-Due to my move, I will continue the project from Hungary.
+In the project, we aimed at identifying the impact of local genetic adaptation on landscape genetics, (meta)community structure, and ecosystem characteristics.
+With the help of Daphnia magna as our model species, we carried out field transplant and common gardening experiments along the natural salinity gradient of soda pans and sodic bomb crater ponds in Austria and Hungary.
+Due to my move, I continued my involvement in the project from Hungary, as a guest researcher at KU Leuven.

 Project page at KU Leuven: https://www.kuleuven.be/onderzoek/portaal/#/projecten/3E180139?hl=en&lang=en